fsbolero/website/src/Website/docs/Blazor.md

 #### In Elmish update commands

 It is common to need JavaScript interoperation in the `update` function to call external functionality.
 The `IJSRuntime` can be passed to it from the `ProgramComponent`.
-Inside `update` the command `Cmd.ofTask` is particularly suitable to perform a JavaScript call and transform its return value into a message.
+Inside `update`, the commands `Cmd.ofJS` and `Cmd.performJS` do a JavaScript call and transform its return value into a message.
+`ofJS` also transforms potential exceptions into a message, whereas `performJS` ignores such exceptions.

 ```fsharp
 open Microsoft.JSInterop